 Greenwood provided the backdrop for the DreamWorks Studios 2010 award-winning movie, “The Help“, starring Emma Stone, Viola Davis, Octavia Spencer, and Jessica Chastain.
 Mississippi native Kathryn Stockett even wrote the bestselling novel, “The Help”.
 See the movie’s filming locations by taking a self-guided driving tour and strolling the downtown streets of Church and Howard.
 Favorites include Celia Foote’s house, Hilly Holbrook’s house, and Avent & Clark Booksellers.

-#11 Stay in the Best Hotel/Casino in Mississippi (Biloxi)
+#11 Stay in the State’s Best Hotel/Casino (Biloxi)